skienzmatishun/rippreport/content/p/location-location/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: 'Blue banner header displaying the text NEW SWEEP The Ripp Report 2015, along with the date Feb.
 8, 2015 and issue number The Ripp Report #30'
+summary: Former Mayor Tim Kant and his council allies repeatedly sacrificed public safety to hand lucrative land deals to key campaign donors.
+Internal city documents prove officials bypassed county traffic engineers to force a fire station onto a deadly dead-end street.
+How many more lives will City Hall risk to protect developer profits?
 ---
 NEW SWEEP
 The Ripp Report 2015